Theory

 Issues of dramatic structure developed a bit further, referencing Beyond Manzanar and the much more hyper-linked structure of The Travels of Mariko Horo. - Smith, Matthew Wilson.
 The Total Work of Art: From Bayreuth to Cyberspace, Routledge, New York, 2007. pp 180-186.(see pdf excerpt on Beyond Manzanar)

-Stanford Theater Studies Professor Matthew Smith's book puts virtual reality in the context of Wagner's Gesamtkunstwerk, and the concept of immersive theatrical experience. - See also under General Readings above: Wertheim, Margaret.
+Stanford Theater Studies Professor Matthew Smith's book puts virtual reality in the context of Wagner's Gesamtkunstwerk, and the concept of immersive theatrical experience.
+Smith's final chapter "Total Immersion: Cyberspace" looks at my VR experience "Beyond Manzanar" (2000, with theater director Zara Houshmand), which Smith calls a "Brechtian approach to cyber-arts." - See also under General Readings above: Wertheim, Margaret.
 "Pearly Gates of Cyberspace."